A southern California motorbike dealer is adding to its electric two-wheeler fleet after unveiling a new e-scooter that could shake up the market.

 The cost saving could be crucial in terms of accessibility in the move away from bikes and scooters powered by dirty fuel.
 Electric versions allow for easy transportation and quick commuting, and having more affordable models should encourage greater uptake and lead to improved air quality.

-The E-RT3 is expected to begin arriving in customers’ driveways by November 2023, per the CSC website, with pre-orders available now with a fully refundable $300 deposit.
+The E-RT3 is expected to begin arriving in customers’ driveways by the end of 2023, per the CSC website, with pre-orders available now with a fully refundable $300 deposit.

 Join our free newsletter for cool news and actionable info that makes it easy to help yourself while helping the planet.